rishabh1403/blog-source/posts/coding/leetcode/2019/09/two-sum.md

 <!--more-->

 # Problem Statement
-The question can be found at [Leetcode Two Sum II - Input array is sorted problem](https://leetcode.com/problems/two-sum-ii-input-array-is-sorted/).
+The question can be found at [Leetcode Two Sum II - Input array is sorted](https://leetcode.com/problems/two-sum-ii-input-array-is-sorted/).

-The problem states that we are given an array of integers and a target number, our task is to return the indices of the two numbers which add up to the target.
+The problem states that we are given an array of integers and a target number, our task is to return the indices of the two numbers which adds up to the target.

 # Constraints and challenges

 * Input array is sorted in ascending order

 # Solution
- We have already discussed the solution of two sum problem in multiple ways in my earlier blog.
+ We have already discussed the solution of two sum problem in multiple ways in my [earlier blog](https://rishabh1403.com/leetcode-solution-of-two-sum-in-javascript).
 In this case the array is sorted which makes it more easier to find the solution.
-I will list down one of the solutions for the problem, for the rest please refer to my two sum blog post :smile: .
+I will list down one of the solutions for the problem, for the rest please refer to my [two sum blog post](https://rishabh1403.com/leetcode-solution-of-two-sum-in-javascript) :smile: .

 # Two pointer method

-Two pointer ( finger ) method is still another very famous method of solving problems where you take two elements on opposite ends of the array and move inwards, in turn covering all elements.
+Two pointer ( finger ) method is very famous method of solving problems where you take two elements on opposite ends of the array and move inwards, in turn covering all elements.

 Let's take an example.